OpenHD/Documentation/README.md

 Welcome to the Open.HD Introduction Page!

-Open.HD uses off-the-shelf WiFi adapters available for purchase online, however it is not standard WiFi, which is unsuitable for low-latency or very long distance transmission.
+Open.HD uses commercial off-the-shelf (COTS) WiFi adapters, however it does not operate them in standard WiFi mode, which is unsuitable for low-latency or very long distance video transmission.
 Instead, Open.HD configures the WiFi adapter in a way that is similar to a simple broadcast, much like analog video transmission hardware you may be using already.

-High definition video, 2-way UAV telemetry, audio, and RC control signals can all be sent over a single transmission channel.
+High definition video, bidrectional UAV telemetry, audio, and RC control signals can all be sent over a single radio link.

 A multi-platform [Open.HD app ](https://github.com/OpenHD/QOpenHD/releases)is available for live video with a customizable OSD.